micmejia/bible-dump/NKJV/Exodus/Exod 1.md

 Dan, Naphtali, Gad, and Asher.

 ###### 5
-All those [^a]who were descendants of Jacob were seventy[^b] persons (for Joseph was in Egypt _already_).
+All those who were descendants of Jacob were seventy persons (for Joseph was in Egypt _already_).

 ###### 6
 And Joseph died, all his brothers, and all that generation.

 ###### 7
-But the children of Israel were fruitful and increased abundantly, multiplied and [^c]grew exceedingly mighty; and the land was filled with them.
+But the children of Israel were fruitful and increased abundantly, multiplied and grew exceedingly mighty; and the land was filled with them.

 ###### 8
 Now there arose a new king over Egypt, who did not know Joseph.